|Country:||United States of America (USA)|

 |Total Oil Breakdown:|

 |› HumuleneFlavors: woody, noble, spicy (α-caryophyllene)||20-35%27.5% avg|

 |› All OthersIncluding β-pinene, linalool, geranoil & selinene||0-36%|

 Beer Styles using Apollo Hops

 Some popular beer styles that make use of the Apollo hop include American Ale & IPA.

 If the Apollo hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Apollo substitutions.

-Experienced brewers have chosen the following hops as substitutions of Apollo:
+Experienced brewers have chosen the following hop varieties as substitutions of Apollo:

 Unfortunately, there is no lupulin powder version of the Apollo hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2) nor Haas (Lupomax) have created versions of this hop in lupulin powder form yet.
-This new type of hop product is pure concentrated lupulin powder, which leads to more flavor when used in the whirlpool or dry hop additions.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
+Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.